michaelfeathers/delta-flora/README.md

 delta-flora on a repo it takes considerable amount of time rip the repo and produce method events.

-To make use easier, the Repository class has been designe to check for a file named methodevents.csv in the repository directory.
-If it exists and there are no commits with a later datestamp in the repo, then methodevents.csv is assumed to be current and it is loaded.
-If methodevents.csv does not exist or it is out of date, Repository rips the repo and produces a *methodevents.csv* file.
+To make use easier, the *Repository* class has been designed to check for a file named *methodevents.csv* in the repository directory.
+If it exists and there are no commits with a later datestamp in the repo, then *methodevents.csv* is assumed to be current and it is loaded.
+If *methodevents.csv* does not exist or it is out of date, *Repository* rips the repo and produces a *methodevents.csv* file.